 programs are supported by general government revenues such as intergovernmental revenues, and unrestricted public support, particularly if the function or program has a net cost.
-The Statement of Activities begins by presenting gross direct and indirect expenses that include depreciation and amortization, and then reduces the expenses by related program revenues, such as charges for services, operating and capital grants, and restricted contributions, to derive the net cost of each function or program.
-Program revenues must be directly associated with the function or program to be used to directly offset its cost.
-Operating grants include operating-specific and discretionary (either operating or capital) grants, while the capital grants column reflects capital-specific grants.
+The Statement of Activities begins by presenting gross direct and indirect expenses that include depreciation and amortization, and then reduces expenses by related program revenues, charges for services, operating and capital grants, and restricted contributions, to derive the net cost of each function or program.
+Program revenues must be directly associated with the function or program to be used to Operating grants directly offset its cost. operating-specific and discretionary (either operating or capital) grants, while the capital grants column reflects capital-specific grants.